 During a brief hiatus from her work at Tom Sawyer Software in 2003, Wendy was a lecturer in the School of Information Technologies at the University of Sydney in Australia, where she taught algorithms and data structures and researched the use of graph visualization technologies in bioinformatics.

-Austris Krastins leads the development of Tom Sawyer Software's newest product, which is yet to be released.
+Austris Krastins leads the design of Tom Sawyer Software products.
+He works closely with Design Architects and Graphic Designers to ensure coherent user experience, extensible software components, and fast performing algorithms.
 He also helps the company to define streamlined engineering processes, standards, and best practices, working closely with the Operations Director.

 Austris joined Tom Sawyer Software as a Software Engineer in 2005, and was one of the early developers of the company's flagship product, Tom Sawyer Perspectives.
 He continues to be closely involved in the development of Tom Sawyer Perspectives throughout all of its releases.
-Soon after joining the company, Austris also helped to establish a branch office in Riga, Latvia and has managed its operations and growing staff for nearly 10 years.
+Soon after joining the company, Austris also helped to establish a branch office in Riga, Latvia and managed its operations and growing staff more than 10 years.
+In recent years he led the development of new Business Process and Model-Based Engineering modules of Tom Sawyer Perspectives.

 Austris holds a Bachelor of Computer Science degree from the University of Latvia.
 His Bachelor's thesis was related to Hierarchical Layout and was one of the four that received an award from the University's Computer Science faculty in 2005.